tudelft/neuromorphic_attitude_estimation/README.md

 - Some code borrowed from [lonePatient/lookahead_pytorch](https://github.com/lonePatient/lookahead_pytorch) is licensed under MIT
 - Some code borrowed from [LiyuanLucesLiu/RAdam](https://github.com/LiyuanLucasLiu/RAdam) is licensed under Apache 2.0

+## Data availability
+The data for this paper can be found at: